jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 4. (B4-Position) Each cluster is located at its closest possible position to its bucket while maintaining cluster properties 1,2, and 3.

 Derived Properties:
-1. (D1 - No gap before) No gaps between bucket of cluster and its head.
+1. (D1 - No Gap Before) No gaps between bucket of cluster and its head.
 If it had, we could have shifted the cluster b up to reduce the distance of the cluster b.
 The shifted arrangement has closer distance from its bucket.
 This conflicts to Basic Property 4.
-2. (D2 - No gap inside) No gaps inside the cluster.
+2. (D2 - No Gap Inside) No gaps inside the cluster.
 If it had, we could have shifted the item of the cluster right after that gap up to improve its distance.
 This makes the arrangement conflict to Basic property 4.
-3. (D3 - non-negative position) Distance maintained in the item is non-negative.
+3. (D3 - Non-negative Distance) Distance maintained in the item is non-negative.
 Each item in the cluster maintains the distance from its actual position to its perfect position (bucket).
 Since clusters reside at or after its perfect position, the distance is always non-negative.
-4. (D4-Continuous Distance) Distances of items in the same cluster are in continuous ascending order.
+4. (D4-Continuous Distance Inside) Distances of items in the same cluster are in continuous ascending order.
 Since items of the same cluster are contiguous, the distances are continuous.
 For exampe, cluster 2 has 3 items.
 The head of the cluster is 12, with distance of 1.
 It contains 3 items with distances of 1,2, and 3.

 The operations are all based on these 4 basic and 4 derived properties.